 Is your water heater in need of replacing?
 Air Engineers Service Experts is here with some signals to look for when choosing whether it’s time to purchase a new water heating system.

 If your water heater receives routine maintenance, you can expect it to operate around a decade, depending on the number of people living in your home.
 By the time your water heater hits 10 years, it’s likely time to seriously consider replacement, especially before a leak happens.

 If the water from your water heater (hot side pipes) is flowing out rusty, it might be an indicator that your water heater is rusting on the inside.
 This could create a leak, not to mention impure water.
-Call an expert plumber to have them determine if your water heater system is getting ready to fail on you.
+Contact an expert plumber to have them determine if your water heater system is getting ready to fail on you.

-If you discover water around your water heater tank, you may have a leak.
+If you discover water around your water heater tank, you might have a leak.
 Call an expert plumber to come out and inspect your system and they can supply you a quote on a new water heater if necessary.